 Admire Cala Porto beach from Ponte Borbonico

-If from Terrazza Santo Stefano you will have a view of Lama Monachile beach, from Ponte Borbonico you will have a different perspective of this beach.
-A stretch of land enclosed in two rocks, with hanging house on the cliffs on both sides.
+If from Terrazza Santo Stefano you will view Lama Monachile beach, from Ponte Borbonico, you will have a different perspective of this beach.
+A stretch of land enclosed in two rocks, with hanging houses on the cliffs on both sides.

-This is the spot that made Polignano a Mare and the entire region of Puglia, famous worldwide.
+This spot made Polignano a Mare and the entire region of Puglia famous worldwide.

-The view from this bridge may be better than actually being on the beach so, make sure you add this spot in your Polignano itinerary.
+The view from this bridge may be better than actually being on the beach, so make sure you add this spot to your Polignano itinerary.

 You can walk across the bridge in reach of the panoramic viewpoint of Pietra piatta.